kamyab9k/FitCore-Documentation/README.md

  - Out of Region / Forbidden Access (HTTP 403): This error, means API access from your current geographic location might be restricted.
 The Gemini API has specific [supported regions](https://ai.google.dev/gemini-api/docs/available-regions).
 If you encounter this, consider using a VPN or an alternative access method if allowed by Google's terms of service.
  - Network Error (HTTP 499): Often occurs if your device loses internet connectivity.
  - Invalid Input ( HTTP 400): If your question is malformed or violates input requirements, you might receive this.
- - API Rate Limit Exceeded (HTTP 429): This error, means you've exceeded the allowed number of messages.
+ - API Rate Limit Exceeded (HTTP 429): This error means you've exceeded the allowed number of messages.
 Please wait a moment.

     </td>
     <td style="width:50%; vertical-align:top; text-align:right;" valign="top">